shellgeo/ms2_furspot/README.md

 A Milestone Project completed by Shell George for the Code Institute Diploma in Software Development.

 This would be my second project that I have completed, and I will be submitting for my Milestone project for the Code Institute.
-The inspiration for this project was inspired by BuzzFeed quizzes to pass time.
+This project was inspired by BuzzFeed quizzes to pass time.